 - (d) Annual Award Base Number.
-For purposes of this Policy, "Annual Award Base Number" means the number of Shares that would be subject to an Option with a Value of \$350,000 if such Option was granted under the Plan on the date of the applicable Annual Meeting. - (e) Value.
-For purposes of this Policy, "Value" means, with respect to a stock option, its grant date value calculated in accordance with the Black-Scholes option valuation methodology utilized by the Company, or such other methodology the Board or Compensation Committee may determine prior to the grant of the stock option becoming effective, as applicable. - (f) No Discretion.
+For purposes of this Policy, "Annual Award Base Number" means the number of Shares that would be subject to an Option with a Value of \$400,000 if such Option was granted under the Plan on the date of the applicable Annual Meeting. - (e) Value.
+For purposes of this Policy, "Value" means, with respect to a stock option, its grant date fair value calculated in accordance with the Black-Scholes option valuation methodology utilized by the Company for equity grants to Company executives, or such other methodology the Board or Compensation Committee may determine prior to the grant of the stock option becoming effective, as applicable, consistent, as determined by the Board or Compensation Committee, with the general methodology used to value equity grants to Company executives. - (f) No Discretion.
 No person will have any discretion to select which Outside Directors will be granted any Awards under this Policy or to determine the number of Shares to be covered by such Awards, as applicable (except as provided in Section 6 below). - (g) Terms Applicable to all Options Granted Under this Policy.
 The per Share exercise price for an Option granted under this Policy will be one hundred percent (100%) of the Fair Market Value on the grant date.
 The maximum term to expiration of an Option granted under this Policy will be ten (10) years, subject to earlier termination as provided in the Plan.

-3. EXPENSES
+3. Expenses